jeanmathieupotvin/digest/README.md

 these keys easily.
 In the meantime, you can change them in the source code directly.

+## Classes Food and FoodCollection

-The data structure above is formalized by class `Food`. `Food` instances are then grouped together through class `FoodCollection`.
+The data structure above is formalized by class `Food`. `Food` instances are grouped together through class `FoodCollection`.
 The latter extends class `Array` and provides additional methods to easily search, filter and sort the collection.
-The main interface aside from the constructor is the method `FoodCollection.digest()`, which conveniently does all these operations in one call based on an instance of class `FoodQuery`.
+The main interface to the collection, aside from the constructor, is the method `FoodCollection.digest()`, which conveniently does all these operations in one call.
+This call is derived from an instance of class `FoodQuery`.

+## Class FoodQuery

 Class `FoodQuery` is designed to parse, validate, and sanitize queries to be passed to method `FoodCollection.digest()`.
 The goal is to instantiate a